juborajnaofel/juborajnaofel/README.md

 <h3> Education </h3>

-- Bachelor of Science in Computer Science (BSc.
-CS)
+- Bachelor of Science in Computer Science and Engineering (BSc.
+CSE)

 For a more detailed overview of my professional background and experiences, please visit my [LinkedIn profile](https://www.linkedin.com/in/juborajnaofel/).
 </div>